To maintain a competitive edge in today’s digital economy, every business or organisation must be able to fulfil its

 Your in-house IT team wouldn't have to spend resources and time learning to deploy and manage cloud infrastructure.
 This frees them to focus on the core value proposition of your SME.

-Some managed service providers may also offer other managed cloud infrastructure services.
+Some managed IT service providers may also offer other managed cloud infrastructure services.
 These include virtualisation for apps, software, operating systems etc.

 Engaging managed cloud infrastructure services from a managed service provider is also a quick way to enable remote working capabilities for your SME.

-For example, a rapidly growing software development company with work-from-home (WFH) arrangements for their entire workforce required all employees to use company-issued laptops for their work.
+For example, a rapidly growing software development company with work-from-home (WFH) arrangements for their entire workforce required all employees to use company-issued laptops for work.

 This meant they needed a way to automatically enrol and deploy company-issued laptops to their employees with centralised control of the business applications installed on them.

-AFON IT assisted the software development company in achieving this by deploying Microsoft InTune - a cloud-based mobile device management (MDM) and mobile application management (MAM) solution.
+AFON IT assisted the software development company in achieving this by deploying Microsoft InTune managed services - a cloud-based mobile device management (MDM) and mobile application management (MAM) solution.

 With InTune, the client had the cloud-based IT infrastructure necessary to deliver company-issued laptops directly to the residences of their employees, with authorised applications, disk encryption, and data access policies automatically installed.

 Microsoft Azure is one of the current most popular cloud platforms for businesses in Singapore.
 To learn more about what it is and how implementing it can benefit your business, click the image below.

-Certain third-party managed service providers may be vendors and/or resellers for business software platforms on a software-as-a-service (SaaS) model.
+Certain third-party managed IT service providers may be vendors and/or resellers for business software platforms on a software-as-a-service (SaaS) model.

-This means you'd only need to pay a monthly or annual subscription fee to the managed service provider and get access to the business software you need for your business operations.
+This means you'd only need to pay a monthly or annual subscription fee to the managed IT service provider and get access to the business software you need for your business operations.

-For example, a manufacturer suffered disruptions to its workflow and internal teamwork due to the COVID-19 pandemic and needed a solution to improve collaboration within its workforce.
+For example, a manufacturer suffered disruptions to its workflow and internal teamwork due to the COVID-19 pandemic and needed an IT solution to improve collaboration within its workforce.

-AFON IT resolved the workflow disruption issue by implementing the Microsoft Teams SaaS collaboration platform for this customer, which provides teleconferencing, chat and other collaboration tools it needs to maintain business continuity.
+AFON IT resolved the workflow disruption issue by implementing the Microsoft Teams SaaS collaboration platform for this customer.
+This platform provides teleconferencing, chat and other collaboration tools it needs to maintain business continuity.